Shipped in 2024

 Insights

-Sommelier's 3-step guidance framework
+Opportunity: Sommelier's 3-step guidance framework

 Expert sommeliers consistently used three questions to guide customers: purpose (gifting, gathering, or personal enjoyment), flavor preferences (taste, origin, grape variety), and budget.
 This structured approach made wine selection approachable, but required expert availability.

-Knowledge barriers blocked wine beginners
+User pain point: Knowledge barriers blocked shoppers

 Technical wine terminology scared beginners away.
 Terms like 'dry,' 'oaky,' 'notes of leather,' 'full-bodied with firm tannins,' 'musty,' and 'enology' felt like a foreign language, making wine culture feel exclusive and inaccessible.